zorowangtt/phdthesis/source/10_chapter2_methods.md

 $$
 {#eq:eqc19}

-All of the heat currents and their autocorrelation function calculations were performed using our CURP program, version 1.3[@yamato2022] based on 50 trajectories of _NVE_ molecular dynamics simulations, each of which started from the last step of different sampling trajectory in isotherma-isobaric _NPT_ ensemble at _T_ = 300 K and _P_ = 1 atm.
+All of the heat currents and their autocorrelation function calculations were performed using our CURP program, version 1.3[@yamato2022] based on 50 trajectories of _NVE_ molecular dynamics simulations, each of which started from the last step of different sampling trajectory in isothermal-isobaric _NPT_ ensemble at _T_ = 300 K and _P_ = 1 atm.

 ## Inter-residue heat current analysis